 Welcome to the NWHFC Project ECHO!

-The Northwest Heart Failure Collaborative (NWHFC) Project ECHO is a bimonthly case conference series that aims to improve the care of patients with heart failure by offering online continuing education for community providers.
-This unique training program builds on an existing education-practice partnership between UW Medicine and the UW School of Nursing.
-Grant funding is provided by the Health Services and Research Administration (HRSA).
+The Northwest Heart Failure Collaborative (NWHFC) Project ECHO was a bimonthly case conference series that was offered from May 2016 through February 2019.
+The series aimed to improve the care of patients with heart failure by offering online continuing education for community providers.
+This unique training program built on an existing education-practice partnership between UW Medicine and the UW School of Nursing.
+Funding was provided by a Health Resources and Services Administration (HRSA) training grant (PI: Brenda Zierler, PhD, RN, FAAN).

 - Target Audience: Community providers and health science students (MD/DO, ARNP/PA, RN, PharmD, Social Work and Allied Health)

-- Format: 1-hour, online, interactive case conference occuring on the 1st & 3rd Wednesdays @ Noon PDT
+- Format: 1-hour, online, interactive case conference occurring twice monthly

 - Content: A 15-minute presentation on the best practices of heart failure care, followed by 45 minutes of interdisciplinary discussion and audience-submitted patient case questions for guided mentorship of care management